ZJHTerry18/HumanInScene/README.md

 ## HIS-Bench

-HIS-Bench data could be downloaded from <a href="https://uob-my.sharepoint.com/:f:/g/personal/ur25890_bristol_ac_uk/EmXxAIpeuyxIkGAfP225grsBUz4-6PATVA8iEoqHAXM1VA?e=klATTj">this link</a>.
+HIS-Bench data could be downloaded from Huggingface: [this link](https://huggingface.co/datasets/TerryZ37/HIS-Bench).

   - The dataset contains the following components:
     - `qas_val`: all the question-answering samples of HIS-Bench, divided into separate `.json` files for each sub-task.
 A data example looks like: